 In the UK, many patients are stuck on long NHS waiting lists.
 When it’s their turn for the knife, the quality of surgical skill required is described as, as best, “variable”, partly because the techniques used to perform the hernia repair vary.
 This is also the case in other parts of the world, such as in Canada with firms similar to the Activa Clinics handling these in a structured, but varying, manner.

-“In the past there have been many types of hernia repair hundreds of different sorts,” says John Alexander Williams, a surgeon who has carried out a number himself.
-“The fact that there are so many is a clear indication that most of them aren’t good because a lot have been tried and superceded.”
+“In the past, there have been many types of hernia repair hundreds of different sorts,” says John Alexander Williams, a surgeon who has carried out a number himself.
+“The fact that there are so many is a clear indication that most of them aren’t good because a lot have been tried and superseded.”

 Perhaps surprisingly for such a common operation, a good hernia repair is as difficult to perform as complex cancer surgery, so you might think it demands and receives the skills of an experienced surgeon.
 Not so.

 Consultant surgeons are reluctant to specialize in such operations which they regard as mundane and routine.
 Often, trainee surgeons are left to cut their teeth on hernia repairs and a lack of general interest is partly to blame for their use of surgical techniques which are considered out of date.

 “Surgeons are a very conservative bunch and they tend to continue doing the same things if, as the old phrase goes, it works in their hands,” says Andrew Kingsnorth, a consultant surgeon at the Royal Liverpool University Hospital and hernia expert.
 “But we know that experience can consist of doing the wrong things over and over again.
 This is what’s happened in hernia surgery.”